MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 Here, we use a wording to rename our features label with more understandable terms.
-It’s usefull to make our local explainability more operational and understandable for all users. - To do this, we use the house_dict dictionary which maps a description to each features. - We can then use it features_dict as a parameter of the SmartExplainer.
+It’s usefull to make our local explainability more operational and understandable for users. - To do this, we use the house_dict dictionary which maps a description to each features. - We can then use it features_dict as a parameter of the SmartExplainer.

 .. code:: ipython3

-    xpl = SmartExplainer(features_dict = house_dict)
+    xpl = SmartExplainer(features_dict=house_dict)

-Then, we need to use the compile method of the SmartExplainer Object.
-This method is the first step to understand model and prediction.
-It performs the sorting of contributions, the reverse preprocessing steps and performs all the calculations necessary for a quick display of plots and efficient display of summary of explanation. (see the documentation on SmartExplainer Object and the associated tutorials to go further)
+**compile()** This method is the first step to understand model and prediction.
+It performs the sorting of contributions, the reverse preprocessing steps and all the calculations necessary for a quick display of plots and efficient summary of explanation. (see SmartExplainer documentation and tutorials)

 .. code:: ipython3

     xpl.compile(
-                x = Xtest,
-                model = regressor,
+                x=Xtest,
+                model=regressor,
-                preprocessing = encoder, # Optional: compile step can use inverse_transform method y_pred = y_pred # Optional
+                preprocessing=encoder, # Optional: compile step can use inverse_transform method
+                y_pred=y_pred # Optional
                 )